Postpaid Wireless Demise - Prepaid Wireless To Dominate!

 company; if not, I'm gone.
 But don't expect to keep me by

-with unscrupulous contracts, I truly do see the coming of a postpaid
+with unscrupulous contracts, I truly do see a time when postpaid

-in North America is on a decline; there's no doubt about that!
+in North America is on a massive decline trajectory; there's no doubt

 Postpaid Wireless Demise